catherning/food_recipe_gen/README.md

 ### Data processing

 ``

-run_data_processing.bat to process the Recipe1M dataset
+You can use the run_data_processing.bat script that calls data_processing.py to process the Recipe1M dataset.
+It :
-1. Clean and count the words, including the ingredients in the dataset
+1. Cleans and counts the words, including the ingredients in the dataset
-2. tokenize words in the recipes
+2. Tokenizes words in the recipes
 The ingredients are those detected in the det_ingrs.json file, crossed with the main layer1.json

-run_data_processing.bat calls data_processing, which uses ingr_normalization

 #### Parameters
 Only --recipe1m_path is necessary